i2cs/i2csmobile-docs/Ionic Mobile App/Getting Started/01 Basics.md

 ###1.1.
 COMMON

-Common folder is the place for `services` and `directives` which are common for the entire application.
+Common folder is the place for `services` and `widgets` which are common for the entire application.
+There are few core `services` and `widgets` provided by default.

 * `app.service.js`
 This has service calls related to customer registration, login and logout